 Hand-guided laparoscopy The hand-assisted laparoscopic surgery is slightly different from the standard laparoscopic surgery.
-The incision is large enough (about 2 3 inches) and allows the surgeon to pass a hand into the abdomen to conduct the operation.
+The incision is large enough (about 2-3 inches) and allows the surgeon to pass a hand into the abdomen to conduct the operation.
 A laparoscope will still be used and along with all other instruments used in laparoscopic procedures.

-Single-incision surgery Also known as the single-site surgery is another form of minimally invasive surgery.
+Single-incision surgery also known as single-site surgery is another form of minimally invasive surgery.
 As the name suggests, only one incision (lengthwise 2 3 cm) is made.
 Through this, all the operating instruments and the laparoscope are inserted.
 One of the primary advantages of this procedure is drastically minimized scarring.

 We have successfully performed several complex abdominal surgeries laparoscopically.Authored by Dr. Deepak Varma, MBBS, MS (General Surgery)

 Colon cancer happens when abnormal cells grow in the lining of the large intestine.
 Colon cancer affects the large intestine and is usually starts with polyps.Read More

 A hernia forms when an internal organ bulges through the opening in the muscle or tissue.
 Abdomen areas are more prone to hernias.Read More